Nowadays runners have access to so much information about running, that it can be both amazing, and confusing with many opposing viewpoints.

 Hopping is quite close to the running motion, however, is not the same.
 And, one of my rules is that if you can hop, then you are strong enough to run.
 Can you hop?
 Does your hop look like the video?

 We want to help people run better, and prevent running injuries.
 Across all the runners we see in the clinic, the one recurring theme is that people need to be stronger, not just in basic strength, but in the idea that you need dynamic strength to run.
 Try the above exercises, start at calf raise, if you find it really easy then move onto the calf raise walk.
 Do it for a week or two, and then add in the jumping and the hopping.
 Go slow to start, and don't overload the hopping too much to start with.
 This starts the process of developing the specific strength that is so unique to running.

 We like to see people enjoy running more, by preventing injuries and helping you move more efficently and faster.
 We see countless running injuries that could have been easily avoided.
 The more you understand about your body and how it moves, the easier it is to manage and improve your running.
 If you can maximise your our own body systems, you can run more efficiently and decrease your chances of injury, while running faster and with greater ease.

 - to increase your enjoyment of running

-Whatever your personal goal is, we can help you achieve it.
-We have worked with a variety of people ranging from beginner runners with no running experience, all the way to elite multisport endurance athletes.
+Whatever your personal goal is, Paul White can help you achieve it.
+He has worked with a variety of people ranging from beginner runners with no running experience, all the way to elite multisport endurance athletes.
 With the right coaching you can achieve results, no matter what your goals may be.

 Common runners injuries include calf or hamstring strains, groin injuries, knee pain, achilles injuries, stress fractures and foot and ankle injuries.
 Click on the links to read our blogs for more information related to each injury.